oscr/raspberrypi_linux/README.md

 The last argument is the path to our created layer. __Make sure that it reflects the path that you have.__

 If we take a look at `conf/bblayers.conf` you should see something like this:

-You should see both the something like this

     BBLAYERS ?= " \
       /home/oscar/yocto/poky/meta \